LostByteSoft/ConvertAACtoAC3/readme.md

 How to ?
 --------

--Save ConvertFileAACtoAC3.sh where you want.

 -Make it executable.

 -Double click on it.
-(Use file from Desktop)

--Select a file with the space bar and press enter.
+-Select a file and press enter.

-I consider myself as a new in linux bash and if you're not happy make it yourself. :)

 --------